catlee/aosa-volume2/raw/mailman/mailman.rst

 half, to ensure that only one master is running at any one time.
 Multiple masters would really screw things up!
 Just to be safe though, the master wakes up about once a day and refreshes this file lock.
-So the lock should never time out or be broken while Mailman is running, unless of course your system crashes, or the master is killed with an uncatchable signal.
-In those cases, the command line interface to the master process provides a switch to override a stale lock.
+So the lock should never time out or be broken while Mailman is running, unless of course the system crashes, or the master is killed with an uncatchable signal.
+In those cases, the command line interface to the master process provides an option to override a stale lock.

-This leads me to the last bit of the master watcher story, the command line interface to it.
+This leads to the last bit of the master watcher story, the command line interface to it.
 The actual master script takes very few command line options.
 Both it and the queue runner scripts are intentionally kept simple.
-This wasn't the case in Mailman 2, where the master script was fairly complex and tried to do too much.
-This made it more difficult to understand and debug.
-In Mailman 3, the real CLI for the master process is in the ``bin/mailman`` script, a kind of uber-script that contains a number of subcommands, in a style made popular by programs like Subversion.
-This is nice because you only have a few programs that need to be installed on your shell's ``PATH``.  ``bin/mailman`` has subcommands to start, stop, and restart the master, as well as all the subprocesses, and also to cause all the log files to be reopened.
+This wasn't the case in Mailman 2, where the master script was fairly complex and tried to do too much, which made it more difficult to understand and debug.
+In Mailman 3, the real command line interface for the master process is in the ``bin/mailman`` script, a kind of meta-script that contains a number of subcommands, in a style made popular by programs like Subversion.
+This reduces the number of programs that need to be installed on your shell's ``PATH``.  ``bin/mailman`` has subcommands to start, stop, and restart the master, as well as all the subprocesses, and also to cause all the log files to be reopened.
 The ``start`` subcommand forks and execs the master process, while the others simply send the appropriate signal to the master, which then propagates it to its subprocesses as described above.

 This improved separation of responsibility make it much easier to understand each individual piece.